geomatics-io/ObjectListView/docs/recipes.rst

 31. Can I show groups on a virtual list?
 ----------------------------------------

-If it is on XP or earlier, no. If the program is running on Vista, yes -- but you may have to do some work.
+If it is on XP or earlier, no. If the program is running on Vista or later, yes -- but you may have to do some work.

 A `FastObjectListView` supports groups as it stands.
 Simple set `ShowGroups`